Fernbus Simulator: Gameplay

+Downloadable content

+Map expansions

+TML has released several map expansion DLC packs that include new countries.

+Vehicle add-ons

+Football Team Bus DLC

+This game expansion/mode has been released on August 30, 2018.
+In this mode, which is unlockable by purchasing Fußball Mannschaftsbus DLC, players have choose one of 18 football clubs based on the German football league and drive its players to their guest matches.
+All of the stadiums were recreated to the smallest details, and there is also a repaint for MAN Lion's Coach bus.
+Player's job is to manage the allocated budget wisely until the end of the season so that the team bus can be maintained, cleaned, and the team can be supplied with sufficient snacks and beverages.

 Development and release

 Fernbus Simulator is developed by a German-based game studio TML-Studios, the developers of the City Bus Simulator series and the World of Subways franchise.
 It is powered by Unreal Engine 4 of Epic Games.
 The game was released on 25 August 2016 for Microsoft Windows.

 Reception

 The game is well-sold on the digital distribution platform Steam, but often comes in criticism and gets a mixed rating.
 The game is often used to compare with Euro Truck Simulator 2 and American Truck Simulator, and gets praised on the design of the game in terms of atmosphere, motorways, residential areas and detailed bus cockpit.
 However, bugs, missing textures, insufficient to reality and a lack of long-term motivation makes the game widely criticised.